xuankimtran/docs-1/pages/katalon-studio/tutorials/integrate_with_kobiton.md

 You can add additional desired capabilities for Kobiton devices, such as using the `appWaitActivity` capability to troubleshoot an issue related to starting an application.
 See [Troubleshooting automated mobile testing](https://docs.katalon.com/katalon-studio/docs/troubleshooting-automated-mobile-testing.html).

-1. Grab [desired capabilities](https://docs.kobiton.com/automation-testing/automation-testing-with-kobiton/): In the Kobiton portal, select the device you want to use.
-Click **Automation setting** and copy the desired dapabilities.
+1. Copy the [desired capabilities](https://docs.kobiton.com/automation-testing/automation-testing-with-kobiton/): In the Kobiton portal, select the device you want to use.
+Click **Automation setting** and copy the desired capabilities.
 Open Katalon Studio, paste these desired capabilities to your test script.
 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/desired-capabilities-for-kobiton-devices/Screen-Shot-2018-07-05-at-11.40.52.png" alt="grab desired capabilities" width=70%>